PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Evaluation: Synthetic Patterns

 \subsection{Routing}

-We use the following well-known routing schemes to analyze the performance of \newfly and other networks: \begin{itemize} \item \emph{Minimal Static Routing~(MIN):} Every packet between a source and destination is routed along a pre-determined shortest path.

-\item \emph{Multiple Minpath Routing (M\_MIN):} It uses multiple minimal paths between source and destination, if they exist.
-At each hop, ties are broken on the basis of the local output buffer occupancy.
+We use the following well-known routing schemes: \begin{itemize}[itemsep=0pt,parsep=2pt,leftmargin=*] \item \emph{Minimal Routing~(MIN):} Each packet between the source and destination is routed along a shortest path.
+In MF, we use the path diversity between routers within the same supernode~(group).
+We saw poor performance on SF and BF when using a single minpath per router pair, so for these we store all minpaths for every destination in a large routing table.
+HX also uses all minpaths but computes them by aligning coordinates in each dimension, so does not require large routing tables~\cite{ahn2009hyperx}.
+For PolarStar, minpath is analytically computed as described in Section~\ref{sec:minpath}.
+It only stores shortest paths in the structure graph and requires significantly less memory compared to SF and BF.

-\item \emph{Load-balancing Adaptive Routing~(UGAL):} Valiant routing uniformly distributes the network load by misrouting each packet to a randomly selected intermediate router and from there, routing it to the destination.
-In our UGAL implementation, Valiant misrouting is employed when local output buffers on shortest path(s) have more than $25\%$ occupancy.
-For misrouting, we sample $4$ feasible intermediate routers at random and predict overall path latency via these, as a product of the corresponding local output buffer occupancy and estimated path lengths.
-The router with smallest latency estimate is used as the intermediate. \end{itemize}
+\item \emph{Load-balancing Adaptive Routing~(UGAL):} Valiant routing balances the load by misrouting each packet via a randomly chosen intermediate router.
+In our implementation, we sample $4$ intermediate routers at random for misrouting.
+We predict path latency for valiant paths and minpaths using local buffer occupancy, and select the smallest latency path.
+Note that UGAL routing in SF, BF and HX uses multiple minpaths stored in routing tables. \end{itemize}

-For DF and MF, MIN and M\_MIN are identical.
-DF only has a single shortest path between any router pair.
-MF only has minpath diversity between routers within the same supernode~(group), which we already account for in MIN.